webplatform/docs-wpd/Filing_Bugs/index.md

 * '''Site functionality bugs''' (for example, browser errors or UI issues).
 * '''Issues related to entire groups of pages''' not behaving or displaying correctly.

-==Browse Existing Bugs==
+==Browse existing bugs==
-* [https://www.w3.org/Bugs/Public/describecomponents.cgi?product=webplatform.org Peruse all open bugs by component]
-* [https://www.w3.org/Bugs/Public/buglist.cgi?query_format=advanced&list_id=173&bug_status=NEW&bug_status=ASSIGNED&bug_status=REOPENED&product=webplatform.org List all open webplatform.org bugs]
+See the [http://project.webplatform.org Project Management page] for lists of issues by category.

 ==How to file bugs==

-To file a bug against WPD, or any other part of webplatform.org, you need to use the W3C's [http://www.w3.org/Bugs/ Bugzilla bug tracking system].
+To file a bug against WPD, or any other part of webplatform.org, you need to use the [http://project.webplatform.org Project Management page].

-* First of all, you need to make sure you have an account.
-If not, go to the [https://www.w3.org/Bugs/Public/createaccount.cgi Create a new Bugzilla account] page, and follow the steps there.
+* First of all, you need to have an account.
+If not, in the upper right corner, from the YOU ARE NOT LOGGED IN menu, select REGISTER, and follow the steps.
 * Next, make sure you are logged into the site.
+If you see YOU ARE NOT LOGGED IN in the upper right corner, well, you know.
+From the menu, select LOGIN.
+You can log in with OpenID or the account credentials you established on WebPlatform.org.
-* Make sure that this bug hasn't been filed already — go to the [https://www.w3.org/Bugs/Public/query.cgi Bugzilla search] page, set the product to '''webplatform.org''', and enter keywords to search for the bug.
+* Make sure that this bug hasn't been filed already — in the Search field, enter keywords to search for the bug.
+You can also see the lists of issues by category by clicking the Issues button.
-* Now go to the [https://www.w3.org/Bugs/Public/enter_bug.cgi Enter bug] page.
-* Choose the [https://www.w3.org/Bugs/Public/enter_bug.cgi?product=webplatform.org webplatform.org] link.
-* There are a number of options here, for example you can set a severity rating, add an attachment, or specify the hardware/OS you are using; the most important ones for you to fill in are as follows:
-** '''Summary''': Enter a descriptive but short summary, to summarize what the problem is.
-** '''Description''': Enter a more detailed description of exactly what the problem is.
-If there are multiple steps needed to reproduce the bug, say what they are, in a numbered list.
-It is also helpful to describe what the expected/desired behavior is, and what the actual behavior is, if appropriate.
-** '''Component''': Select which component of the site this bug applies to.
-You can choose:
-*** '''Comment Extension''' — if the problem relates specifically to the coments extension we've got installed to allow you to comment on specific parts of pages.
-*** '''content''' — if the problem is specifically to do with the content of any pages, rather than it's look and implementation.
-*** '''default''' — choose this if you are not sure where else to place your bug.
-*** '''info architecture''' — if the problem is specific to the organization of pages on the site.
-Maybe some pages are placed wrongly, or you feel that it is harder to find something than it should be?
-*** '''infrastructure''' — if you have a problem with some facet of how the site is implemented.
-Database bugs, JavaScript bugs, other development problems?
-*** '''skin''' — if the problem concerns the visual design; the look and feel of the site.
-* Finally, press the '''Submit bug''' button at the bottom of the page.
+* Click REPORT AN ISSUE to launch the super double-secret bug demolition missile that is your bug report.
+Thanks!

 You should receive notifications via e-mail when your bug is actioned, commented, etc.